"

 Independent groups, population standard deviations known: The

 mean lasting time of two competing floor waxes is to be compared.
 Twenty floors are randomly assigned to test each wax.
 Both populations have normal distributions.
-The data are recorded in [link].
+The data are recorded in the table below.

 Wax Sample Mean Number of Months Floor Wax Lasts Population Standard Deviation